 I usually notice orientation flights around 11:30am on hot summer days, but sometimes the heat doesn’t kick in until the afternoon — in the case of this video, 2:30 in the afternoon.
 Everything seems calm and normal and then within about five minutes the air in front of the hive fills with fuzzy young bees hovering and facing the direction of the hive.
 That’s your standard-issue orientation flight situation.
-Orientation flights can appear as massive, confused clouds of bees if the bees have been stuck inside the hive for a few days because of cold or wet weather.
-A swarm of bees, by the way, is about 10,000 time larger and it’s a whole other ballgame.

 P.S.: In the video I inaccurately refer to these as baby bees taking their first flights outside the hive even though I know it’s wrong.
-Orientation flights usually occur when the bees are about 20 days old — not babies — and have completed all their assigned duties inside the hive (cleaning, nursing and so on).
-In my mind, they’re still babies because they’re learning to fly, and it makes no difference to my beekeeping whether or not I think of them as baby bees or 20-day-old bees.
+Orientation flights usually occur when the bees are about 22 days old — not babies — and have completed all their assigned duties inside the hive (cleaning, nursing and so on).
+In my mind, they’re still babies because they’re learning to fly, and it makes no difference to my beekeeping whether or not I think of them as baby bees or 22-day-old bees.
 But if you’re taking a test, you’ll get that question wrong if you call them baby bees.

 I have no love for hive top feeders.
 They can be heavy and messy and a farcical tragedy when things go wrong.
 But this simple and cheap modification virtually transforms them into kill-free feeders and, at least in my experience, makes them easier to use.
 It also allows me to put various rims over the feeder, or anything I want over the feeder, without risk of drowning any bees.
-There’s no reason the screen can’t cover the entire top of the feeder so the bees can’t get out at all.
 Obsessive-compulsive mad scientist beekeepers (a significant portion of the beekeeping demographic) could easily build on this design so that the feeder virtually refills itself.
 I can already imagine how that could work, but I digress.

-I saw this honey bee on some Thistle Knapweed close to the water (i.e., the Atlantic Ocean) in Flatrock today, right at the entrance to the East Coast Trail.
+I saw this honey bee on some Knapweed close to the water (i.e., the Atlantic Ocean) in Flatrock today, right at the entrance to the East Coast Trail.

-I’ve heard that honey bees will go for Thistle, but today is the first time I’ve seen it with my own eyes.
+I’ve heard that honey bees will go for Knapweed, but today is the first time I’ve seen it with my own eyes.

 Alright, then.
 So let’s add Knapweed to my list of honey bee friendly flowers in and around the area of St. John’s, Newfoundland.